bipokot/Kabu/doc/patternExtension.md

 `result=<PARAMETER_NAME>` - where `<PARAMETER_NAME>` defines a parameter of the [target function](targetFunctions.md), which will receive a returned value of the lambda invocation.

 ## Context class
 Context class defines a scope for local [target functions](targetFunctions.md) (`@LocalPattern` functions).
 Context class must be a non-abstract top level class.
-A context class may be used for different extension points.
+One context class may be used for different extension points.

 Member functions of a context class which are annotated with `@LocalPattern` annotation constitute a set of allowed operations inside a lambda.
 Statements corresponding to patterns of those local [target functions](targetFunctions.md) will be the only accessible way to interact with an instance of the context class.